IdentityServer/Documentation/docs/advanced/userService.md

 In addition to the `SignInMessage`, some of the authentication methods accept additional parameters.

 `AuthenticateLocalAsync` is invoked if the user enteres credentials into the local login page in IdentityServer.
-The username and password are parameter, as well as the `SignInMessage`.
+The username and password are parameters, as well as the `SignInMessage`.

 `AuthenticateExternalAsync` is invoked when an external [identity provider](../configuration/identityProviders.html) is used to authenticate.
 The `ExternalIdentity` is passed an `ExternalIdentity`, as well as the `SignInMessage`.
 The `ExternalIdentity` contains: